 “I think she carries a lot of characteristics of what successful people have and what successful people will continue to possess outside of their academics, that when she goes into her career, these characteristics will follow her and she’s going to be successful because of it,” Molinari said.
 “Because she has such a desire to want to be successful, she puts the work in to make those other characteristics kind of stem off each other but also to polish and make [her characteristics] the best that they can be.”

-Alison Standish is an arts & entertainment editor for Oswego East High School’s online news magazine the Howl
+Diana Morales & Alison Standish are staff writers for Oswego East High School’s online news magazine the Howl